Table of Contents

 The Catagen phase occurs after the anagen phase.
 It is a transition stage that signals the end of the active growth of the hair.
 During this phase of hair growth, the hair converts into a club hair.
 Basically, the hair follicle is cut off from the blood supply that facilitates the cell growth of the rest of the scalp, and stops growing.
 Once this occurs, you reach the Telogen phase

 During this phase, the hair fully becomes fully keratinized, meaning the entire shaft-to-root structure of the hair is dead, keratin-based protein.
 After your hair has entered this phase, it’s not uncommon for some of it to fall out.
-The phase during which your hair sheds is known as the exogen phase
+The phase during which you can know your hair sheds as the exogen phase

 Exogen phase occurs separately from the other phases, and refers to the human head shedding hairs.